top of page

 Description

 Most people won't read long legal documents, which creates trust problems when important information feels hidden or hard to find.
 The Privacy Center turns static legal documents into an interactive overview with practical guidance directly in the footer.
-The complete Privacy Notice is just a click away for those needing more information.
+The whole Privacy Notice is just a click away for those needing more information.

 Key features